On the Explanation of Dreams (Somniale Ioseph) | Ad explanandum sompnium

 Dream interpretation was a popular pastime in the Middle Ages and hundreds of manuscript copies of dreambooks, drawn from Arabic, Byzantine, Greek, and Hebrew sources, survive alongside those written in Latin and vernacular European languages.

 Introduction to the Source

 Eighty-eight similar Somniale Ioseph texts survive in manuscript editions, most from the fifteenth century.
-This particular copy was written in the thirteenth century in Venice or the Veneto and is preserved in Berlin in Staatsbibliothek, Preußischer Kulturbesitz, MS Ham.
-390 f.49v alongside another the mantic alphabet published on the GMS as well as other divinatory and oracular texts.
+This particular version was written in the thirteenth century in Venice or the Veneto and is preserved in Berlin in Staatsbibliothek, Preußischer Kulturbesitz, MS Ham.
+390 f.49v alongside another mantic alphabet published in the GMS as well as other divinatory and oracular texts.

-László Sándor Chardonnens, “Dream Divination in Manuscripts and Early Printed Books: Patterns of Transmission,” in Aspects of Knowledge: Preserving and Reinventing Traditions of Learning in the Middle Ages, ed.
-Marilina Cesario and Hugh Magennis, Manchester Medieval Literature and Culture (Manchester: Manchester University Press, 2018), 23–52.
+Chardonnens, László Sándor.
+“Dream Divination in Manuscripts and Early Printed Books: Patterns of Transmission,” Aspects of Knowledge: Preserving and Reinventing Traditions of Learning in the Middle Ages, edited by Marilina Cesario and Hugh Magennis.
+Manchester University Press, 2018, pp. 23-52.

 The most recent study of transmission and translation of Somniale Ioseph and Somnia Danielis texts in the West.